-Campfire Audio have done something a little different with their latest limited run earphone, sporting two dynamic drivers and a single BA tuned to be engaging and fun.
+Campfire Audio have done something a little different with the Saber, their latest limited run earphone, sporting two dynamic drivers and a single BA tuned to be engaging and fun.

 Fit for intended purpose

 The Campfire Audio Saber follows a very similar design to the Satsuma and Honeydew.
 However, this time they have used Damascus steel for the faceplate and ABS for the inner shell.
 This means they have the slightly narrower and longer stem which actually helps when it comes to fit.
 These fit really well once you settle on the right tips.
 The nozzle allows for a medium insertion depth that is secure yet comfortable.
 The inner edges of the shell are smooth and the included cable is lightweight.
 My only gripe is the cable is the OFC one that uses mouldable memory wire instead of the more comfortable pre-moulded earhooks on the newer smokey litz cables.
 However it must be said this is a personal preference and most will get on fine with the included cable.

 Comfort is excellent due to the housing shape.
 These are easy to wear for hours on end with no discomfort, making them great for long journeys or just general commuting and daily use.
 Just take some time to find the right tips for your preference and you’ll have no problems with the Saber.

 The Saber are quite low impedance for an earphone, 8.2 Ohms @1kHz, this means they are very sensitive to source changes and benefit from a source with low output impedance.
 They have a sensitivity of 94 dB SPL @ 1kHz: 25.4 mVrms.
 These are very sensitive and work well out of portable devices provided they have low output impedance.
 Saying that, these sound great out of most devices as is.